ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 > {: .solution}
 {: .challenge}

 ### Advanced Concept

 An even more advanced concept, nested IF...
 THEN...
 ELSE statements can increase the flexability of your code by allowing you to specify more complex conditions.

 > ## Advanced Challenge
 >
-> If you are looking for an additional challenge, consider the following nested IF...
+> If you are looking for an additional challenge, write R and BASH code for the following nested IF...
 THEN...
 ELSE statement:
 >
 > **Pseudocode**
 > 1. Assign x the value of 4